Selco Privacy Notice

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

-Our website may include links to third-party websites, plug ins and applications.
-Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit to ensure that you are happy about using that site.

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows: